operator-framework/operator-sdk/doc/helm/user-guide.md

 Sometimes it is useful to pass down environment variables from the Operators `Deployment` all the way to the helm charts templates.
 This allows the Operator to be configured at a global level at runtime.
-This is new compared to dealing with the helm CLI as they usually don't have access to any environment variables in the context of Tiller for security reasons.
+This is new compared to dealing with the helm CLI as they usually don't have access to any environment variables in the context of Tiller (helm v2) or the helm binary (helm v3) for security reasons.

-With the helm Operator this becomes possible by enforcing that certain template values provided by the chart's default `values.yaml` or by a CR spec are always set when rendering the chart.
+With the helm Operator this becomes possible by override values.
+This enforces that certain template values provided by the chart's default `values.yaml` or by a CR spec are always set when rendering the chart.
 If the value is set by a CR it gets overridden by the global override value.
 The override value can be static but can also refer to an environment variable.
+To pass down environment variables to the chart override values is currently the only way.

 An example use case of this is when your helm chart references container images by chart variables, which is a good practice.